undoio/addons/explain/instructions.md

 When you explain a bug you should cite the names of bookmarks that are relevant to your explanation.

+## Unsupported operations

+This tool does not provide unrestricted access to debugging functionality.

+Unsupported operations include:

+ * "forwards" debugging commands (GDB makes these available by `continue`, `next`, `step`, `finish`, etc).
+ * Breakpoints and watchpoints are not available directly to the user.
+GDB makes these available via the `break` and `watch` commands.
+You can not provide direct access to these, although you may be able to achieve similar results for reverse debugging by combining other supported operations.
+ * Other operations that do not map onto the tools provided by this MCP server.

+The user may instruct you to run these commands in the form of a question or an instruction.
+They may also try to issue the command by writing their question directly in GDB command syntax, with no surrounding words, for instance just writing `continue`, `next`, `step`, etc.

+If the user asks you to use functionality that is not exposed via the available tools, you MUST do ALL of the following:

+ 1. Explain the operation requested is unsupported - you MUST quote the specific GDB command or operation that was supplied by the user.
+ 2. Why you believe it is unsupported within this MCP server implementation (i.e. what category of unsupported operations it falls into).
+You MUST state that this is a restriction of the UDB MCP server, not of the UDB debugger itself.
+ 3. Suggest alternative actions the user might try to satisfy their goal (e.g. asking their question in a different way, performing some manual debugger navigation and then returning to the AI interface).

+You MUST NOT attempt to issue GDB commands as shell commands.

 # Explaining a bug

 To diagnose the bug follow the following procedure: